eser/golang-service-template/pkg/bliss/results/README.md

 ```

 ### Definition.New and Definitions.Wrap methods
-Creates a new `Result` implementation from a definition.
+Creates a new `Result` object from a definition.

 Example 1:
 ```go